Adoption & Foster Policy

 procedure done within 30 days and will provide proof of this to the Shelter.
 The animal is

-adopted as a pet and will not be used for breeding, medical experimental purposes, or animal
+adopted as a pet and will not be used for breeding, medical experimental purposes, or animal fighting.
+Should BMHA deem that said animal is NOT receiving adequate care, we reserve the right to rescind your ownership of the animal.

-The Adopter will ensure that the animal wears proper identification at all times, including a collar
+The Adopter will ensure that the animal wears proper identification at all times, including a collar and tags with current contact information.

-and tags with current contact information.
-The Adopter will take precautions to ensure the
+The Adopter will take precautions to ensure the animal’s safety and prevent it from becoming lost.

-and registration obligations for the animal, to obey all leash laws, not allow the animal to run at
+The Adopter will comply with all licensing and registration obligations for the animal, to obey all leash laws, not allow the animal to run at large, and to comply with all other local and state obligations and laws.

-If the Adopter is unable to keep the animal the Shelter will make reasonable efforts to re-home
+If the Adopter is unable to keep the animal the Shelter will make reasonable efforts to re-home the animal via advertisement but does not guarantee re-adoption or shelter space.
+Surrender fees will apply.
+The Adoption fee is non-refundable.

 The Shelter will not be held liable for any injuries or damages caused by the animal after